Emptying Septic Tank Costs

 Labour Costs & Timescales

-Labour costs are usually including in the overall price and will depend on how large the septic tank is.
+Labour costs are usually included in the overall price and will depend on how large the septic tank is.
+Check out the table below for average timescales:

 Size of septic tank in litres The time it takes to empty & clean